solarsailer/dotfiles/README.md

 Then, add it on Github.

-## Launch
+## Ready?

 ```bash
 cd ~
 mkdir Code
 cd Code

 git clone git@github.com:solarsailer/dotfiles.git

 ./bootstrap.bash
 ```

 # Configuration

+## Stow

+Stow is configured to use "../.." as the default target.
+That means that you should put the dotfiles in a folder in your home.
+Like "$HOME/Code/dotfiles".

+If you have followed the previous instructions, it should already be there, making this step useless.

-## Git configuration
+## Git

-* To set your git user.email & user.name, create manually a .gitconfig in your $HOME folder and copy those values there:
+To set your git `user.email` & `user.name`, create a `.gitconfig` file manually in your `$HOME` folder and copy those values there:

 ```
 [user]